 - Restoration, reconstruction, and revisionism: altering our virtual perception of damaged manuscripts in Disiecta Membra Musicae.
 Studies in Musical Fragmentology, ed.
-G. Varelli (Berlin: De Gruyter, forthcoming 2020)
+G. Varelli (Berlin: De Gruyter, 2020)

 - ‘Elizabethan and Jacobean lute manuscripts: types, characteristics and compilation’, Études Anglaises special issue: Early modern english manuscripts, volume 72/4, 2019.

 - Beyond the fire of attrition: acid decay and forensic reconstruction’ in Oxford Handbook of Music and Corpus Studies, ed.
 Daniel Shanahan, John Ashley Burgoyne and Ian Quinn (Oxford: OUP, 2020).

 - ‘Recovering lost texts, rebuilding lost manuscripts’, Archive Journal Digital Medieval Manuscript Cultures special edition September 2018 Edited by Michael Hanrahan, Bridget Whearty

 - ‘The future of the Christ Church Library Music Catalogue: creating online access to manuscript images: information and image management issues’ Christ Church Library Newsletter Vol 8, Jan 2013) ISSN 1756-6797 (Print), ISSN 1756-6800 (Online)

 - ‘Digital Man and the desire for physical objects’ Early Music 40th anniversary issue 2013, vol. 41 (OUP, Spring 2013), 131–33.
 Full text: http://em.oxfordjournals.org/cgi/content/full/cas147?